Worm4047/Sockets-Exp/README.md

 # Video-Sync
-Aim: To build a web app that synchronizes video across multiple devices realtim.
+Aim: To build a web app that synchronizes video across multiple devices realtime.